WPI-SoftRobotics/SURF-COM/README.md

 A slightly modified version of the general code which drives a BLDC motor and a Servo, and has an LED indicator light.

 ## Current Transmitter
 Can be run on a Raspberry Pi 3 or comparable, takes a simple USB video game controller as input, and outputs a constant tone through any speaker hooked up to the audio jack.
+Additional instructions for replication are included in this folder.